-Dyngus Day goes back to an old Polish Easter custom.
+Dyngus Day is an old Polish Easter Monday custom.
 Also, Polish Museum volunteers will be rewarded for their service over the last year.
 Festivities will begin at 5 pm on Monday, March 28, 2016.

 The following article was contributed to Nowy Wiarus by Polish Museum volunteer Dan Schyma of Minneapolis, MN: